 2. Include the rest of the household.

-For years we’ve served a Mocktail Party that our kids have largely planned.
+As I mentioned, for years we’ve served a Mocktail Party that our kids have largely planned.
 In the early days, I helped each child prepare his appetizer of choice.
-Nowadays they’re on their own.
+Nowadays they’re on their own — and I enjoy a great feast of appetizers for new year’s eve.

 You may get an eclectic mix, but that’s okay.
 See tip #1.